 In this recipe, you’ll make the pappardelle from scratch.
 Homemade pasta delivers a better texture than the store-bought version – it’s fresher, plumper, and airer.
 The whole making process will produce quality pasta that puts a smile on your face.

 Total time: 25 minutes

-How about serving this pancetta and Burrata pappardelle pasta for tonight’s dinner as a surprise to your family?
+How about serving this recipe full of Burrata, pancetta, and pappardelle pasta for tonight’s dinner as a surprise to your family?
 The rendered fats of pancetta blending with the creaminess of Burrata are such a guilty pleasure.
 Your family will love it.